HETRI: Heterogeneous Ising Multiprocessing: Background

-~\cite{v,vi,isingNPHard,viii} is a mathematical abstraction, originally introduced in the 1920s for ferromagnetic materials, representing a material as a collection of molecules.
-Each molecule has a spin, either aligned or anti-aligned with an external magnetic field, where spins may interact with each other in a pairwise manner.
+{\bf Ising Model}~\cite{v,vi,isingNPHard,viii} models a system of pairwise-interacting spins.
 A Hamiltonian function captures the energy of an $n$-spin system with $s=\left[ s_1, s_2, ..., s_n \right]$ as:

-$s_i$, the spin of the $i^{th}$ molecule, can be either $-1$ or $+1$. $h_i$ captures the strength of the {\em local} field at the $i^{th}$ molecule; $J_{ij}$, of the {\em interaction} field between neighboring spins $i$ and $j$. $h_i$ and $J_{ij}$ are real-valued constants.
+$s_i$ can be either $-1$ or $+1$. $h_i$ denotes the local field at spin $i$, and $J_{ij}$, the interaction strength between spins $i$ and $j$. $h_i$ and $J_{ij}$ are real-valued constants.
+The system evolves toward low-energy states that minimize $H(s)$ at equilibrium.
+Positive $J_{ij}$ favors aligned spins, while negative $J_{ij}$ favors anti-aligned spins.
+The Ising model is isomorphic to Quadratic Unconstrained Binary Optimization (QUBO), given by

-The system converges to lower energy states -- as characterized by specific configurations of the binary $s$ vector -- that minimize $H(s)$ at equilibrium.
-To establish equilibrium, if $J_{ij}$ is (negative) positive, neighboring spins become (anti-) aligned, i.e., ($s_is_j=-1$) $s_is_j=+1$, rendering a positive product term $J_{ij} s_is_j$ to minimize $H(s)$.
-Spins reside in a finite-dimensional lattice, visualized by a generic graph.
-Ising model applies to any physical system composed of discrete elements (such as spins) interacting in a pairwise fashion {\cite{ising1925beitrag}} and {is isomorphic to Quadratic Binary Optimization (QUBO), which is characterized by